bcms/plugin-starter/README.md

 - Create empty directories `db` and `uploads` in the root of the project (this directories will be used by the backend),
 - To start a development server run: `docker-compose up`
 - **IMPORTANT:** application will be available on port **8080**, ports which are printed in the console are for internal us.
 We are working on making this more clear and abstracting internal ports.
-- Have in mind that if you change anything outside of the `src` directory, you will need to run `docker-compose build`
+- Have in mind that if you change anything outside of the `src` directory, you will need to run `docker-compose build`.
+- Also have in mind that if you are not using default Docker network (if you do not know what this is, then you are probably using default network) you will need to change Nginx proxy configuration and replace 172.17.0.1 with your network gateway IP.

 ## Bundling plugin